MutsFM/computercraft/elevator-inc/README.md

 ### Touchscreen Computer
 The touchscreen computer requires a 2 wide, 3 high construction of monitors, to be placed on the right side of the touchscreen computer.

 On your touchscreen computer, you need to install the startup-t and touchscreen programmes.
-You need to title the startup-t programme as startup.
+You need to title the startup-t programme as `startup`.
 You need to replace `"Floor1"` in the first line of the touchscreen programme with the corresponding floor number, e.g. `"Floor6"`.
 Note that the groundfloor should be entered as `"Floor0"`.

 **NOTE:** If you wish, you can customise the colors on the screen by changing the color codes in the section 'Color Customisation Options'.